hyperspy/hyperspy/doc/user_guide/cluster.rst

-In this case we know there are 3 signals but for real examples the difficulty can be how to define the number of clusters to use.
-There are a number of metrics for determining the number of clusters.
+In this case we know there are 3 signals but for real examples the difficulty can be how to define the number of clusters to use and a number of metrics such as the elbow, Silhouette and Gap metrics can be used to determine the optimal number of clusters.
 The elbow method measures the sum-of-squares of the distances within a cluster and like the PCA decomposition method an elbow or point where the gains diminish with increasing number of clusters indicates the ideal number of